developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Then:

  * An Open... dialog appears
- * Select and upload an image of the Document for which to create the Template, observing the following parameters:
+ * Select and upload an image of the Target Document for which to create the Template, observing the following parameters:
   * Supported file types: **bmp, jpg, png or PDF**
   * Min. res: **640x480**
   * Max. res: **6000x6000**